 Amongst the legendary Frenchman Julien Absalon’s many memorable rides, in 2015, ten years after his first UCI World Cup victory, he won in Albstadt, Germany, for the second successive year.
 It marked his 30th UCI World Cup win, which he subsequently extended to 33.

-Etched in memories are the many victories signed by Nino Schurter.
+Etched in memories are the many victories claimed by Nino Schurter.
 Not least his first UCI World Cup win in April 2010 (Scotland’s Dalby Forest in the United Kingdom), out-sprinting Absalon.
 Then there was 2017’s ‘perfect season’ when the Swiss won all six UCI World Cup rounds and the UCI World Championships.
 And In June 2023, age 37, on home soil in Lenzerheide, Switzerland, he won his 34th UCI World Cup round – the most ever, and a record he subsequently extended to 36.

 Jolanda Neff's dramatic 2018 overall title win in La Bresse, France, was another iconic moment.
 Some intense racing in that decisive race saw the Swiss star clinch her third overall title in five years.